cpg716/SuitSync/README.md

 ## Key Features

+- **Backend Dashboard:** Real-time health/status dashboard at `/`, `/api/admin/dashboard`, and `/api/admin/dashboard.json` (HTML & JSON)
-- **Lightspeed Integration**: Bidirectional data sync for Customers, Products, and Sales.
+- **Lightspeed Integration:** Bidirectional data sync for Customers, Products, and Sales.
 Automatically creates and manages custom fields in Lightspeed.
-- **Party & Appointment Management**: Group customers into parties (e.g., for a wedding) and schedule appointments like fittings and pickups.
+- **Party & Appointment Management:** Group customers into parties (e.g., for a wedding) and schedule appointments like fittings and pickups.
-- **Alteration Job Tracking**: Create and manage alteration jobs linked to specific sale line items, assign them to tailors, and track their status.
+- **Alteration Job Tracking:** Create and manage alteration jobs linked to specific sale line items, assign them to tailors, and track their status.
-- **Automated Notifications**: Utilizes Twilio and SendGrid for sending SMS and email reminders for appointments or job status updates.
+- **Automated Notifications:** Utilizes Twilio and SendGrid for sending SMS and email reminders for appointments or job status updates.
-- **Authentication**: Secure staff login via JWT and seamless, server-to-server Lightspeed API access via OAuth 2.0.
+- **Authentication:** Secure staff login via JWT and seamless, server-to-server Lightspeed API access via OAuth 2.0.
-- **Health & Sync Monitoring**: A dedicated UI in the admin panel to monitor the status of the Lightspeed connection and the health of background sync jobs.
+- **Health & Sync Monitoring:** A dedicated UI in the admin panel to monitor the status of the Lightspeed connection and the health of background sync jobs.

+---

+## Session, Cookie, and CORS Configuration
+- Session cookies are `secure: false` in development (Docker/local), and `secure: true` in production (HTTPS).
+- CORS is configured to allow credentials and uses `CORS_ORIGIN` or defaults to `http://localhost:3001`.
+- The frontend API client always sends credentials with requests for session-based authentication (`credentials: 'include'`).

 ---